vendasta/content-style-guide/01-key-messages.md

 ## Company Locations

 Vendasta's HQ is located in Saskatoon, SK, Canada.
-There are also Vendastians working in Vancouver, Toronto, Seattle, San Francisco, Portland, and San Diego.
+There are also Vendastians working in Vancouver, Toronto, Seattle, Portland, Atlanta, San Diego, and Austin.

 ## Key Messages Per Audience